 Childminders are not eligible for this programme at this time.
 Information on how childminders can get involved will be announced in due course.

-The opportunity to submit an application for the roles of area lead, expert or mentor for the full rollout has closed, but the application window may re-open later in the year.
+Applications for the roles of area lead, expert and mentor are now closed, but the application window may re-open if further recruitment is required.

 How settings can apply for support